gmarull/asyncqt/README.rst

     :target: https://anaconda.org/conda-forge/asyncqt
     :alt: Conda Version

+**IMPORTANT: This project is unmaintained.
+Use other alternatives such as https://github.com/CabbageDevelopment/qasync**

 ``asyncqt`` is an implementation of the ``PEP 3156`` event-loop with Qt.
 This package is a fork of ``quamash`` focusing on modern Python versions, with some extra utilities, examples and simplified CI.